adielcristo/symfony-doc-pt-br/form/form_collections.rst

 the DOM element for the collection item to be removed, before submitting the form.

-First, add a "delete this tag" link to each tag form:
+In the JavaScript code, add a "delete" button to each existing tag on the page.
+Then, append the "add delete button" method in the function that adds the new tags:

 .. code-block:: javascript